European spacecraft on way to Jupiter and its icy moons

-A European spacecraft rocketed away Friday on a decadelong quest to explore Jupiter and three of its icy moons that could hold buried oceans.
+A European spacecraft rocketed away Friday on a decadelong quest to explore Jupiter and three of its icy moons that could have buried oceans.

 The journey began with a perfect morning liftoff by Europe’s Ariane rocket from French Guiana on the coast of South America.
 But there were some tense minutes later as controllers awaited signals from the spacecraft.